Last Updated on January 23, 2023

 Non-rigid mesh sides are also safe and allow good ventilation.

-You want a pack and play that’s easy to set up and can be folded in seconds.
+A pack n play is great if you travel a lot.
+You can always have a little safe playing space for your kid with you.
+Look for a pack n play that’s easy to set up and can be folded in seconds.

-Wheels are a good feature if your pack and play is heavy and you don't want to fold it every time.
+Wheels are a good feature if your pack n play is heavy and you want to avoid folding it whenever moving around.

-Wheels also allow you to move the thing while your kid is sleeping in it.
+Wheels also allow you to move the thing while your kid sleeps in it.

 It’s so convenient to have a playpen in the room where you spend most of your time.
 This holds especially true if your house has more than one floor.

-Some pack and plays count as traveling nurseries, and you can buy a lot of add-ons- a bassinet, a changing table, etc. These are usually quite heavy and they are not very easy to fold.
-That said, if you’re planning to only use them at home, then they may be perfect.
+Some pack n plays count as traveling nurseries, and you can buy a lot of add-ons- a bassinet, a changing table, etc. These are usually quite heavy and are not very easy to fold.
+That said, if you’re planning only to use them at home, they may be perfect.

-Even if you have babyproofed your man cave, it may be a good idea to have a designated safe place for your kid.
+Even if you have babyproofed your man cave, having a designated safe place for your kid may be good.

-If you have back issues or you are not very tall, then you should check the height of sides and maybe opt for a one with a zip-up door.
+If you have back issues or are not very tall, check the height of the sides and opt for one with a zip-up door.

-The weight of pack and plays can vary considerably.
+The weight of pack n plays can vary considerably.
 Even playpens reviewed in this article weigh between 12lb and 30lb.
-If you have back problems, shoulder pains or knee issues, then it’s best to buy as light a product as possible.
+If you have back problems, shoulder pains, or knee issues, it’s best to buy as light a product as possible.

-A meta-analysis is a study method where results of many different studies are combined to give a more precise answer.
+A meta-analysis is a study method in which the results of many studies are combined to give a more precise answer.

 I ended my quest to find the best playpen by reading 14 various “studies.”